Proton Therapy for Cancer of the Eye.

 Choroidal hemangiomas are benign vascular tumors that are usually well contained, and may cause a decrease in visual abilities.
 Treatment of choroidal hemangiomas is meant to reduce fluid collection under the retina and decrease the size of the tumor.
 Standard treatment involves laser photocoagulation, which successfully reattaches the retina, but may not always completely destroy the tumor.
 In recent years, radioactive plaque treatment and proton beam radiation treatments have been used.
 Proton beam therapy shares the precise tumor targeting ability of radioactive plaques, but provides a more even dose to the entire tumor.

-To learn more about treating cancer of the eye with proton therapy, or to find out if you are a candidate for proton therapy, contact the University of Florida Proton Therapy Institute today.
+To learn more about treating cancer of the eye with proton therapy, or to find out if you are a candidate for proton therapy, contact the UF Proton Therapy Institute today.